FAQs2024-09-05T11:35:55-04:00

 A bankruptcy only relieves the bankrupt from their responsibility to pay the debt.
 If anyone has guaranteed or co-signed the debt for you, they will still be responsible for paying the debt.

 Only a Licensed Insolvency Trustee can file an assignment in bankruptcy for you.
-You do not need a referral and the initial consultation to review your financial situation and explain the process is free of charge at Taylor Leibow Inc. Contact us via email or telephone to schedule an appointment in Hamilton, Burlington, St. Catharines or Thornhill.
+You do not need a referral and the initial consultation to review your financial situation and explain the process is free of charge at Taylor Leibow Inc. Contact us via email or telephone to schedule an appointment in Hamilton, Burlington, or St. Catharines.

 Can I continue to pay my car lease/loan or mortgage in a bankruptcy?2020-03-02T15:24:25-05:00